-After careful consideration, the Chronimed board of directors approved the merger agreement and the merger.
-For the factors considered by the Chronimed board of directors in reaching its decision to approve and adopt the merger agreement and approve the merger, see the section entitled "- Chronimed Reasons for the Merger" beginning on page 37.
-The Chronimed board of directors recommends that the Chronimed stockholders vote "FOR" the proposal to approve and adopt the merger agreement and approve the merger at the Chronimed special meeting.
+After careful consideration, on August 6, 2004, the Chronimed board of directors unanimously approved the merger agreement and the merger.
+For the factors considered by the Chronimed board of directors in reaching its decision to approve and adopt the merger agreement and approve the merger, see the section entitled "-Chronimed Reasons for the Merger" beginning on page 41.
+The Chronimed board of directors unanimously recommends that the Chronimed stockholders vote "FOR" the proposal to approve and adopt the merger agreement and approve the merger at the Chronimed special meeting.

-In considering the recommendation of the Chronimed board of directors with respect to the merger agreement and the merger, Chronimed stockholders should be aware that certain directors and executive officers of Chronimed have interests in the merger that are different from, or are in addition to, the interests of Chronimed stockholders generally.
-For a discussion of those interests, see the section entitled "- Interests of Chronimed Directors and Officers" beginning on page 47.
+In considering the recommendation of the Chronimed board of directors with respect to the merger agreement and the merger, Chronimed stockholders should be aware that certain directors and executive officers of Chronimed have interests in the merger that are different from, or are in addition to, the interests of Chronimed stockholders.
+See the section entitled "-Interests of Chronimed Directors and Officers" beginning on page 52.